Newborn screening is important for your baby's health! It's a simple test to check for a number of rare disorders.

 Urea Cycle Disorders (UCD) include Argininosuccinic Acidemia (ASA) and Citrullinemia (CIT) - A UCD is a genetic disorder caused by a deficiency of one of the enzymes responsible for removing ammonia from the blood stream.
 Some UCDs may be detected as a part of newborn screening.
 They are characterized by seizures, poor muscle tone, respiratory distress, and coma, and result in death if left undetected and untreated.
 Treatment is by a special restricted protein diet and medications including phenylbutyrate to remove ammonia.
 Because newborn screening for these disorders is relatively new, the degree of occurrence in newborns is not yet known.
 (2)

-Pediatric endocrinology, hematology and metabolic consultants are available at several centers throughout the state to assist the private physician with diagnosis and treatment of children identified through the program.
+Pediatric consultants are available at several centers throughout the state to assist the private physician with diagnosis and treatment of children identified through the program.